-585.609 Cell Mechanics 🏛
+585.609 Biomechanics of Cell and Stem Cells 🏛

 The class starts with introductory lectures on the place of cell mechanics in the broader areas of cell biology, physiology, and biophysics, where the general topics of cell structure, motility, force generation, and interaction with the extracellular matrix are considered.
-Three important case studies are discussed: blood cells, vascular endothelial cells, and cochlear hair cells.
-The analysis of each of these cases includes constitutive relations, experiments to estimate cellular parameters, and biological and physiological implications.
-The constitutive relations are based on nonlinear viscoelasticity in the cases of blood and endothelial cells and linear piezoelectricity in the case of hair cells.
-The necessary components of engineering mechanics of solids and fluids are introduced.
-The effective mechanical characteristics of the cell are related to the structure and properties of the cellular membrane, cytoskeleton, and nucleus.
-Micropipette aspiration, atomic force microscopy, and magnetic cytometry techniques are discussed in detail.
-Students also read and present on original journal papers covering additional topics, which exposes them to the professional literature and hones their communication skills.
+The importance of the cell mechanical properties as indicators of the cell performance under normal and pathological conditions is emphasized.
+Major experimental techniques, such as micropipette aspiration, atomic force microscopy, and magnetic cytometry, to probe cell mechanical properties are presented.
+Linear elastic and viscoelastic models are introduced and applied to the interpretation of the mechanical experiments with endothelial cells and fibroblasts.
+Then the class discusses cell adhesion, spreading, and motility focusing on the experiments and models to estimate traction forces (stresses) produced by the cell.
+Finally, the effects of various mechanical factors (applied strains or forces, stiffness and viscoelastic properties, surface topography) on stem cell lineage commitment are discussed.
+Students also read and make presentations on original journal papers covering additional topics, which exposes them to the professional literature and hones their communication skills.
 Instructor: Spector

-585.610 Biochemical Sensors 🏛
+585.610 Biochemical Sensors 🏛 🗔